Chelsea and Westminster Hospital: Education

 In 1984, Westminster Hospital Medical School merged with the Charing Cross Hospital Medical School to form Charing Cross and Westminster Medical School.
 This was part of a series of mergers of London medical schools in the early 1980s, foreshadowing a larger series in the late 1990s, which brought all the institutes together into five large schools.
 In 1997, as part of the second wave, CXWMS merged with Imperial College, London (and its medical department, St Mary's Hospital Medical School), the National Heart and Lung Institute, and the Royal Postgraduate Medical School, to form Imperial College School of Medicine.
 Chelsea and Westminster Hospital maintains strong ties with Imperial College School of Medicine and is a teaching hospital for students undergoing clinical attachments in various specialties.

+Charity

+CW+ operates as the hospital's charitable arm, raising funds for new facilities and medical equipment across the trust, as well as an art programme which features works by Damien Hurst and Tracey Emin.
+In 2026, a £1 million donation from the Sackler Trust, operated by the Sackler family, drew scrutiny because of the family's association with Purdue Pharma and OxyContin-related litigation.